Slobork/scrollr/readme.txt

 == Changelog ==
-= 1.0.2 - 2022- =
+= 1.0.2 - 2022-11-03 =
+* Comply with WordPress 6.1
-* Small code cleaning, just to comply with JSLint suggestions
+* Small code cleaning, to comply with JSLint and PHP lint

 = 1.0.1 - 2021-09-15 =
 * Improvment: Better handling of multiple links inside the scrollr scope, e.g. more than one scrollr link inside the paragraph